HMS Spirit: Design and description

 The third batch was slightly enlarged and improved over the preceding second batch of the S-class.
-The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draft of 14 ft 8 in.
+The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draught of 14 ft 8 in.
 They displaced 842 LT on the surface and 990 LT submerged.
 The S-class submarines had a crew of 48 officers and ratings.
 They had a diving depth of 300 ft.

 For surface running, the boats were powered by two 950 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 650 hp electric motor.
 They could reach 15 kn on the surface and 10 kn underwater.
 On the surface, the third batch boats had a range of 6000 nmi at 10 kn and 120 nmi at 3 kn submerged.

 The boats were armed with seven 21 inch (533 mm) torpedo tubes.
 A half-dozen of these were in the bow and there was one external tube in the stern.
 They carried six reload torpedoes for the bow tubes for a grand total of thirteen torpedoes.
 Twelve mines could be carried in lieu of the internally stowed torpedoes.
 They were also armed with a 3-inch (76 mm) deck gun.

 Construction and career

-HMS Spirit was built by Cammell Laird and launched on 20 July 1943.
-Thus far she has been the only ship of the Royal Navy to bear the name Spirit.
-She survived the Second World War, spending most of it with the Eastern Fleet, where she sank four Siamese sailing vessels, the Japanese ship Ryushin Maru and the Japanese coaster Ryuho Maru.
-She also sank another unidentified enemy vessel.
+HMS Spirit was built by Cammell Laird and launched on 20 July 1943, the only Royal Navy vessel to bear the name as of 2026.
+She survived the Second World War, spending most of it with the Eastern Fleet, where she sank four Siamese sailing vessels, the Japanese ship Ryushin Maru, the Japanese coaster Ryuho Maru, and an unidentified enemy vessel.
 Spirit also claimed to have damaged a small Japanese oiler with gunfire to the north of Sumatra.
 Spirit was eventually paid off, arriving at Thos.
 W. Ward, of Grays on 4 July 1950 for breaking up.